-- ▶ Fleet renewal, including new hybrid vehicles in the organisation. - One-off modifications to the facilities at water treatment plants to reduce electricity consumption, installing more energy-efficient machines. - ▶ Conference calls encouraged to avoid journeys.

-- Installation of timers for electronic devices and automatic off switches. - ▶ Replacement of existing lighting with lowconsumption LED lighting (offices, wind turbines in some wind farms, etc.). - ▶ Implementation of a "PaperCut" user register for the offices' main printers, in order to keep better control of printing by each user and minimise the number of print-outs.
+- Fleet renewal, including new hybrid vehicles in the organisation. - One-off modifications to the facilities at water treatment plants to reduce electricity consumption, installing more energy-efficient machines. - Conference calls encouraged to avoid journeys. - Courses in efficient driving practices to drivers of vans and heavy vehicles. - Installation of timers for electronic devices and automatic off switches. - Replacement of existing lighting with low-consumption LED lighting (offices, wind turbines in some wind farms, etc.). - Implementation of a "PaperCut" user register for the offices' main printers, in order to keep better control of printing by each user and minimise the number of print-outs.